-All of the 13 local units of government in Kenosha County either own or contract for fire or emergency medical service suppression services.
-The locations of each of the fire stations and the fire service areas within Kenosha County are shown on Map II-16.
-Table II-11 provides information about the working status of fire fighters within each system-that is, whether they are full-time, volunteer, or paid on-call volunteer, or some combination thereof.
+All of the 13 local units of government in Kenosha County either own or contract for fire suppression or emergency medical services.
+The locations of each of the fire stations and the fire service areas within Kenosha County are shown on Map 17.
+Table 16 provides information about the working status of fire fighters within each system-that is, whether they are full-time, volunteer, or paid on-call volunteer, or some combination thereof.